svp19/EasyPrint/README.md

 # EPrint
-*EP* is a django-MySQL based webapp that aims at enabling users to utilize the printing facilities of the institution more effectively.
+*EP* is a Django-SQL based webapp that aims at enabling users to utilize the printing facilities of the institution more effectively.
 The Portal features options to upload files, check print status and view/pay e-bills on the fly through the intranet.

 ## Authors
 + **Anudeep Tubati** [170010039@iitdh.ac.in]